 I would say beauty "bars" are the future when it comes to covetable treatments and services.
-First, there were the blowout bars (like Drybar), then came Botox bars (The Labb is amazing), and now come the facials.
+First, there were the blowout bars (like Drybar), then came Botox bars (The Labb is amazing), and now come facials.
 Boasting slick, in-and-out convenience not dissimilar to a mani or Starbucks run, Face Haus is offering a brand-new addition to the idea of on-the-go beauty treatment: top-tier facials, albeit with affordable price tags and a short time commitment.
 Most of the signature facials start at $65, with add-ons at a budget-friendly $10.
 And a couple of weeks ago, I had the chance to test-drive the service myself at the brand's newest location in Santa Monica.
 (For all you Californians, there are also Studio City, West Hollywood, and USC setups, with another arriving in the South Bay this fall).

-Of course, I've heard wonderful things about Éminence, but I had never tried the line myself.
+Of course, I've heard wonderful things about Eminence, but I had never tried the line myself.
 Well, consider that changed.
 Though the entire line is fabulous and beloved by celebrities and estheticians alike, some of the brand's very best products have also become a part of my weekly skincare routine as well.
-Plus, after doing some research, I found out Meghan Markle, (currently the Duchess of Sussex in case you need a reminder) has also been vocal regarding her love for the organic skincare line.
+Plus, after doing some research, I found out Meghan Markle (currently the Duchess of Sussex in case you need a reminder), has also been vocal regarding her love for the organic skincare line.
 So, since both Markle and I have a respective collection of the best (aka our favorite) products from the under-the-radar brand, I thought I'd gather all of our go-to picks in one royal flush of a roundup.
 Keep scrolling for 11 best-of-the-best products from Eminence, that truly take the crown when it comes to ritual and results.

 Meghan Markle's Favorites

-During my session with Pelton, she actually used the brand's Coconut Milk Cleanser ($36) to emulsify my skin as the very first step.
+During my session with Pelton, she actually used the brand's Coconut Milk Cleanser ($38) to emulsify my skin as the very first step.
 And while it smelled deliriously wonderful and felt hydrating and comforting atop my skin, I know the unruly habits of my pores and didn't want to commit to a coconut oil-infused concoction in the long run.
-(I wish it didn't trigger my acne, but alas, it does.)
+(I wish it didn't trigger my acne, but alas, it does).
 Thus, I've swapped it out with this probiotic, skin-clearing elixir instead and am obsessed with the results.

-Award-winning and a perpetual best seller, this exfoliating formula wasn't used on me during my facial.
+Award-winning and a perpetual best-seller, this exfoliating formula wasn't used on me during my facial.
 But, Pelton did recommend it to me after our treatment as another great option for my weekly exfoliating efforts.
 Key ingredients include the obvious strawberry and rhubarb (both are astringent and natural glow-enhancers) alongside other organic skin-saving signatures like lactic acid, rice, clay, and chickpea and oat flours.

-Essentially, this exfoliant pulls triple action—while the rice powder sops up excess oil, the lactic and salicylic acids slough away glow-threatening collateral (aka dead skin cells) while the namesake strawberries and rhubarb impart antioxidant-enriched radiance.
+Essentially, this exfoliant pulls triple-action—while the rice powder sops up excess oil, the lactic and salicylic acids slough away glow-threatening collateral (aka dead skin cells) while the namesake strawberries and rhubarb impart antioxidant-enriched radiance.

 Just like the blueberry peel, this nourishing mask contains paprika and the brand's trademark BioComplex.
-But, in place of the former's berry juice galore, lactic acid, grape-seed oil, and pineapple extract lies the latter's honey, chaste berry, and extracts from hops, yucca, and flaxseed oil.
+But, in place of the former's berry juice galore, lactic acid, grape-seed oil, and pineapple extract lies the latter's honey, chaste berry, and extracts from hops, yucca, and flaxseed oil blend.
 The green mask is also an exceptional option if you're breakout-prone like I am.
 Warning: it gets warm, thanks to the circulation-boosting paprika, and your skin will be red, hot, and tingly for an hour or so after usage.
 In other words, I'd recommend solely delegating this one to your before-bed stash.

 The second Pelton applied this luscious smelling mask on my face, I immediately asked her what it was.
 Seriously, it might be the most delectable thing to ever grace my face.
 It's a masterful mix of strawberry (a natural exfoliator), rhubarb (an antibacterial), shea butter (a hydrator), grape-seed oil (a youth preserver), botanical hyaluronic acid (wrinkle-reducer), and last but not least, the brand's BioComplex starring antioxidants, CoQ10, and alpha-lipoic acid.
-So yes, in addition to obsession-forming scent, it also does some serious work on your skin.
+So yes, in addition to the obsession-forming scent, it also does some serious work on your skin.

 One of the most magical parts of my facial at Face Haus was an add-on treatment I received called The Lip, Laugh, Love Boost—a two-step service for an affordable $10—which, I kid you not, delivered filler-esque results.
-(I should know; I have them.)
+(I should know; I have them).
 In fact, I was so obsessed with how good my lips look post-treatment that I contacted Face Haus to learn more about the service and how I could attempt to re-create the enchantment at home.

 "First, a Blueberry Detox Firming Peel is applied," a press representative for the brand relayed to me.
 "It contains paprika oil that pulls blood to the surface of the skin, which plumps and stimulates collagen.
 The second step is a shea butter lip-plumping mask.
 The shea butter provides supreme moisture while hibiscus peptides smooth and improve fine lines around the mouth area."